 Your college experience will be more successful if you have a quiet, comfortable and affordable place to live.
 We strongly encourage all students to search for housing early.
-Brandon's housing availability is tight and the college does not have a student residence, housing, or a homestay program.
+Housing availability can be tight and the college does not have a student residence, housing, or a homestay program.
 Consider the following options: